-"Human Research" is defined in the Department of Health and Human Services (DHHS) regulations at 45 CFR §46.102(d) and 45 CFR §46.102(f) for OHRP (Office of Human Research Protection) and in FDA regulations at 21 CFR §56.102(c), 21 CFR §56.102(e), and 21 CFR §812.3(p).
-An algorithm for determining whether an activity is Human Research can be found on HHS.Gov (http://www.hhs.gov/ohrp/policy/checklists/index.html).
+"Human Research" is defined in the Department of Health and Human Services (DHHS) regulations at 45 CFR §46.102(e) for OHRP (Office of Human Research Protection) and in FDA regulations at 21 CFR §56.102(c), 21 CFR §56.102(e), and 21 CFR §812.3(p).
 The "HUMAN RESEARCH PROTECTION PROGRAM PLAN" (HRPP plan) defines the activities that this organization considers to be "Human Research" as defined by these regulations.
+When reviewing studies involving vulnerable subjects the IRB considers whether additional safeguards are needed.
+Vulnerable subjects include pregnant women, human fetuses and neonates, children, economically disadvantaged, prisoners, and persons with impaired decision-making capacity.